surajkarki66/Lucy-Frontend/README.md

 ### 2. Running Frontend

-You can see the frontend of the Lucy on [http://localhost:3000](http://localhost:3000) \n You can access the admin page by login using the following login credentials:
+- You can see the frontend of the Lucy on [http://localhost:3000](http://localhost:3000)
+- You can access the admin page by login using the following login credentials:
     - email: `admin@admin.com`
     - password: `admin123`